Home

 Art MidWisconsin is excited to announce several exhibitions and sales events.

-Gimme A Sign! – an exhibition in partnership with the Ripon Historical Society with an opening reception at 7 pm on Thursday, November 6th.
+Gimme A Sign! – an exhibition in partnership with the Ripon Historical Society will run through July 2026.
 Artists have created pieces inspired by artifacts in the Museum’s signage collection.
 Exhibition attendees will experience the rich history of Ripon as seen through the lens of signage in the exhibition which displays both the sign and accompanying artwork.
 Artists include: Bev Christ, Dick Folse, Jane George, Karin Keeler, Sarah McGowan, Travis Nygard, Angel Rettler, Caron Sisko, Jeanne Williams, and Mary Unger.

-Art MidWisconsin – A Collective of Visual Artists will be at the Ripon College Caestecker Gallery from January 23 to February 13, with an opening reception on January 30 from 7 – 7:30 pm.
+Art MidWisconsin – A Collective of Visual Artists is at the Ripon College Caestecker Gallery from January 23 to February 13.
 Students from classes of Professor Travis Nygard have conducted a juried exhibition process and designed the exhibition during the fall semester.
 Artists include: Joanne Burne, Pat Dobrinski, Bev Christ, Dick Folse, Michaela Foreman, Karin Keeler, Sarah McGowan, Carolyn Myers, Joanne Norton, Marcia Pockat, Eileen Reilly, Howard Rigden, David Sakrison, and Kate Salas.

 The Opposites Attract show will be held at the Thelma Sadoff Art Museum from March 9 to April 17, with an opening reception on March 13 from 5:30 – 7:30 pm.